Q: What Would You Say... You Do... Here?

 A: Sure.
-I'm not a 'full-time' mastering engineer but have mastered tracks that have been on Radio 1, 2, 6Music, BBC3, Channel 4, pressed to vinyl, and so on.
-While I used to dread and advise against the producer/mixer going on to master the album/songs, I've created a workflow that means that I now generally enjoy mastering tracks and projects that I've been working on, as the master bus can form a large part of the 'sound'.
+I'm not a 'full-time' mastering engineer but have mastered tracks that have been on Radio 1, 2, 6Music, BBC3, Channel 4, ITV, pressed to vinyl, and so on.
+While I used to dread and advise against the producer/mixer going on to master the album/songs, I've created a workflow that means that I now generally enjoy mastering tracks and projects that I've been working on, as the master bus can form a large part of 'the sound'.

 Q: How Much Do You Normally Charge?